mdonnalley/e-bikes/CODEY.md

 - Fields: Priority: High; Type: Performance; Component: Apex; File: `force-app/main/default/classes/ProductController.cls`.

 ### Implement the fix in `ProductController.cls`, then create feature branch, commit, push, and open a PR

-**Recommended Next Step:** "I'm ready to merge the PR and deploy to production once you approve."

 **Instructions:**